Welcome to the support page for

 When the unit is in use with loudspeakers (as opposed to headphones), ASP should be switched to bypass (indicated by “O” on the front-panel).
 ASP is intended to compensate for the “in the head” effect produced when using headphones and is not relevant to the experience of listening to loudspeakers.

 There are two reasons for having dual sockets.
 Firstly, it allows two pairs of headphones to be used simultaneously.
 Secondly, it caters for headphone models which are built with two headphone plugs – one for each ear-speaker.
 This design feature is intended to give the left and right channels a very similar audio path to each other and to reduce crosstalk between the two channels.
+To do this, the cable for the left channel is connected to the tip and sleeve of one plug and the cable for the right ear is connected to the ring and sleeve of the other plug.
+This arrangement is sometimes referred to as “balanced”, in that the design (and therefore the impedance) of the left and right channels of the headphones can be identical.
+This term can be misleading as “balanced”, when applied to audio signals, usually implies a connection type using three conductors (hot, cold and ground) such as the XLR connection used on some equipment.
+The Prime Headphone Amplifier does not feature this form of balanced connections.

 This powers down the pre-amp output so sound is produced solely from the headphone outputs.